IQ: Institutional Quarterly

 When considering what type of companies have been attractive in this environment, two success stories come to mind.

-1. SRS Distribution: Initially a Texas-based provider of roofing products, the company has in recent years expanded into building materials, landscaping tools, and pool supplies.
+Initially a Texas-based provider of roofing products, the company has in recent years expanded into building materials, landscaping tools, and pool supplies.
 It has evolved into a platform for the home renovation industry, forging a critical link between contractors and suppliers.
 Management made smart, calculated acquisitions along the way and unified what was a highly fragmented market.
 It is no surprise, therefore, that they eventually became an acquisition target themselves.
 In June 2024, we finalized a sale of the company to Home Depot at a significant premium to the shares’ carrying value.

-2. DiversiTech: Yet another supplier to the housing industry, the Mississauga, Ontario-based company delivers HVAC units for new build homes while also offering servicing and replacement to original equipment manufacturers (OEMs).
+Yet another supplier to the housing industry, the Mississauga, Ontario-based company delivers HVAC units for new build homes while also offering servicing and replacement to original equipment manufacturers (OEMs).
 The diversified revenue streams have insulated the business from a risk perspective, given that the replacement side of the business can step in to support earnings growth amid a potential slowdown in new home construction, and vice versa.

 Population trends across the U.S. also show rising net migration to warm-weather states like Florida, creating a natural tailwind for HVAC purchases or maintenance.
 The key for DiversiTech, as with SRS, is competent management.
 The leadership team is disciplined about executing a strategic plan that drives returns, and have been able to maintain that focus in part by not having to worry about the pressures of public markets.

 A common factor between these two holdings is that their brands fly beneath the radar.
 Unlike on public markets, where obscurity can be a detriment to shareholder interest, many private companies actually benefit from their anonymity.
-However, smaller institutions often find it challenging to meet their desired allocation to privates without facing liquidity1 concerns, denominator effects, or resourcing issues.
-The open-ended evergreen structure is a response to these difficulties, providing a diversified access vehicle that helps plan sponsors consistently meet their allocation targets while maintaining the liquidity1 to fund new opportunities as they arise.
+However, smaller institutions often find it challenging to meet their desired allocation to privates without facing liquidity concerns, denominator effects, or resourcing issues.
+The open-ended evergreen structure is a response to these difficulties, providing a diversified access vehicle that helps plan sponsors consistently meet their allocation targets while maintaining the liquidity to fund new opportunities as they arise.

 Please contact your BMO Institutional Sales Partner for additional market insights.

-1 While the BMO Partners Private Market Fund offers a certain level of liquidity, the BMO Partners Private Market Fund is nevertheless subject to certain redemption restrictions, redemption delays and early redemption fees (see the applicable offering documentation for greater detail).
+1While the BMO Partners Private Market Fund offers a certain level of liquidity, the BMO Partners Private Market Fund is nevertheless subject to certain redemption restrictions, redemption delays and early redemption fees (see the applicable offering documentation for greater detail).

-2 In the context of private markets, direct investing involves the acquisition of a direct stake in a private company.
+2In the context of private markets, direct investing involves the acquisition of a direct stake in a private company.

-3 Gross performance contribution is based on BMO Partners Group Private Markets Fund, and excludes all fund fees and expenses incurred as at June 28, 2024.
+3Gross performance contribution is based on BMO Partners Group Private Markets Fund, and excludes all fund fees and expenses incurred as at June 28, 2024.

 Disclaimers

-For Institutional Client Only
+For Institutional clients only

 The information contained herein is provided to you for general informational purposes and on the understanding that you accept its inherent limitations, you will not rely on it in making or recommending any investment decision with respect to any securities that may be issued, and you will use it only for the purpose of considering your preliminary interest in investing in a transaction of the type described herein.
 An investment in the BMO Partners Group Private Markets Fund (“BMO PG Fund”) is speculative.
 A subscription for units of BMO PG Fund should be considered only by persons financially able to maintain their investment and who can bear the risk of loss associated with an investment in BMO PG Fund.
 Prospective investors should consult with their own independent professional legal, tax, investment and financial advisors before purchasing units of BMO PG Fund in order to determine the appropriateness of this investment in relation to their financial and investment objectives and in relation to the tax consequences of any such investment.
 Prospective investors should consider the risks described in the confidential offering memorandum (the “OM”) of BMO PG Fund before purchasing units of BMO PG Fund.
 Any or all of these risks, or other as yet unidentified risks, may have a material adverse effect on BMO PG Fund’s business and/or the return to investors.
 See “Investment Objective, Investment Strategy and Certain Risks” in the OM of BMO PG Fund.
 In addition to the risks described in the OM of BMO PG Fund, BMO PG Fund will bear the risks associated with the Partners Group BMO Master Limited (“Master Fund”) in proportion to the amount of BMO PG Fund’s investment in Master Fund.
 Prospective investors in BMO PG Fund should therefore carefully consider the risks described under “Certain risk factors”, “Business and structure related risks”, “Adviser related risks”, “Investment-related risks” and “Limits of risk disclosure” in the OM of Master Fund.
 Units of the Fund can only be purchased by Canadian accredited investors.